Spanish Gigaword First Edition

 |Release Date:||June 15, 2006|

 |Application(s):||information retrieval, language modeling, natural language processing|

 |Citation:||Graff, David.
 Spanish Gigaword First Edition LDC2006T12.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2006.|

-The Spanish Gigaword Corpus is a comprehensive archive of newswire text data that has been acquired over several years by the Linguistic Data Consortium (LDC) at the University of Pennsylvania.
-This is the first edition of the Spanish Gigaword Corpus, though some of the data included here has been released previously in other LDC corpora.
+Spanish Gigaword First Edition is a comprehensive archive of newswire text data that has been acquired over several years by the Linguistic Data Consortium (LDC) and contains over 750 million tokens spanning approximately 2.7 million documents.
+Although this is the first edition of the Spanish Gigaword Corpus, some of the data included here has been released previously in other LDC corpora.

 The three distinct international sources of Spanish newswire in this edition, and the time spans of collection covered for each, are as follows: